 It is one of the reasons why I help members of the Business Jump Family start an online business around my CTP Method.
 Yes CTP stands for low cost, low time and high profit but weaved within it we also flesh out our client’s personality traits, strengths and weaknesses and zones of genius to ensure a business is built around them.

-3. Your Have to Get Market Feedback and Do Stacks of Research:
+MYTH 3 – You Have to Get Market Feedback and Do Stacks of Research:

 I know this is going to sound a little harsh but let me first context this by saying no one’s opinion should ever trump your own, or more importantly trump your intuition.
 There are so many variables when asking for people’s opinions about anything related to do with business that literally can render the opinion redundant.